OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:49

-Your fathers ate the manna in the wilderness, and they died.
+Your ancestors ate the manna in the wilderness, and they died.

 ## John 6:50

-This is the bread that comes down out of heaven, so that anyone may eat from it and not die.
+But here is the bread that comes down from heaven, which anyone may eat and not die.

 ## John 6:51

-I am the living bread that came down out of heaven;
-if anyone eats from this bread, he will live forever;
-and the bread which I will give for the life of the world also is My flesh.”
+I am the living bread that came down from heaven.
+If anyone eats of this bread, they will live forever.
+This bread is My flesh, which I will give for the life of the world.”

 ---

 ## John 6:52

-Then the Jews began to argue with one another, saying,
-“How can this man give us His flesh to eat?”
+Then the Jews began to argue sharply among themselves, “How can this man give us His flesh to eat?”

 ## John 6:53

-So Jesus said to them,
-“Truly, truly I say to you, unless you eat the flesh of the Son of Man and drink His blood,
-you have no life in yourselves.
+Jesus said to them, “Truly, truly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.

 ## John 6:54

-The one who eats My flesh and drinks My blood has eternal life,
-and I will raise him up on the last day.
+Whoever eats My flesh and drinks My blood has eternal life, and I will raise them up at the last day.

 ## John 6:55

-For My flesh is true food, and My blood is true drink.
+For My flesh is true food and My blood is true drink.

 ## John 6:56

-The one who eats My flesh and drinks My blood remains in Me, and I in him.
+Whoever eats My flesh and drinks My blood remains in Me, and I in them.

 ## John 6:57

-Just as the living Father sent Me, and I live because of the Father,
-the one who eats Me, he also will live because of Me.
+Just as the living Father sent Me and I live because of the Father, so the one who feeds on Me will live because of Me.

 ## John 6:58

-This is the bread that came down out of heaven, not as the fathers ate and died;
-the one who eats this bread will live forever.”
+This is the bread that came down from heaven.
+Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”

 ## John 6:59

-These things He said in the synagogue as He taught in Capernaum.
+He said this while teaching in the synagogue in Capernaum.

 ---

 ## John 6:60

-So then many of His disciples, when they heard this, said,
-“This statement is very unpleasant; who can listen to it?”
+On hearing it, many of His disciples said, “This is a hard teaching.
+Who can accept it?”

 ## John 6:61

-But Jesus, aware that His disciples were complaining about this, said to them,
+Aware that His disciples were grumbling about this, Jesus said to them, “Does this offend you?
-“Is this offensive to you?

 ## John 6:62

-What then if you see the Son of Man ascending to where He was before?
+Then what if you see the Son of Man ascend to where He was before!

 ## John 6:63

-It is the Spirit who gives life; the flesh provides no benefit;
-the words that I have spoken to you are spirit, and are life.
+The Spirit gives life; the flesh counts for nothing.
+The words I have spoken to you are spirit and life.

 ## John 6:64

-But there are some of you who do not believe.”
-For Jesus knew from the beginning who they were who did not believe,
-and who it was who would betray Him.
+Yet there are some of you who do not believe.”
+For Jesus knew from the beginning who did not believe and who would betray Him.

 ## John 6:65

-And He was saying,
-“For this reason I have told you that no one can come to Me unless it has been granted him from the Father.”
+He went on to say, “This is why I told you that no one can come to Me unless the Father has enabled them.”

 ---

 ## John 6:66

-As a result of this many of His disciples left, and would no longer walk with Him.
+From this time many of His disciples turned back and no longer followed Him.

 ## John 6:67

-So Jesus said to the twelve,
-“You do not want to leave also, do you?”
+“You do not want to leave too, do you?”
+Jesus asked the Twelve.

 ## John 6:68

-Simon Peter answered Him,
-“Lord, to whom shall we go?
-You have words of eternal life.
+Simon Peter answered Him, “Lord, to whom shall we go?
+You have the words of eternal life.

 ## John 6:69

-And we have already believed and have come to know that You are the Holy One of God.”
+We have come to believe and to know that You are the Holy One of God.”

 ## John 6:70

-Jesus answered them,
-“Did I Myself not choose you, the twelve?
-And yet one of you is a devil.”
+Then Jesus replied, “Did I not choose you, the Twelve?
+Yet one of you is a devil!”

 ## John 6:71

-Now He meant Judas the son of Simon Iscariot; for he, one of the twelve, was going to betray Him.
+He meant Judas, the son of Simon Iscariot, who, though one of the Twelve, was later to betray Him.